mejs/galaksija/README.md

 - Mipro
 - Zavod za udžbenike i nastavna sredstva

 Elektronika inženjering and Mipro featured their respective logos at the Galaksija READY prompt.
-I haven't been able to confirm what determined which character ROMs had which logo.
+I haven't been able to confirm what determined which character ROMs got which logo.
 Most character ROMs available online feature the recognizable Elektronika inženjering logo, but I generated one with Mipro's logo as well for historical reasons.

 ![Mipro](/imgs/mipro.png)